 - The project timeline,

-- Potential risks and risk management strategies,
+- Potential risks (lack of clarity, time crunch…) and risk management strategies,

 - S.M.A.R.T. goals and how they relate to the deliverables, etc.